How to Plan Food Allergy-Friendly Meals for the Whole Family

 Planning a menu helps avoid stress

-Picking up take-out food or finding other last-minute dinner solutions aren't always an option.
-A menu is a plan that will help you to avoid mealtime problems.
-Advance menu planning is an organization and coping strategy.
-It helps ensure your family gets fed while your stress level remains low and your sanity remains intact.
+Picking up take-out food or finding other last-minute dinner solutions aren't always an option for families with food allergies.
+Advance menu planning is an organization and coping strategy that helps avoid mealtime problems.
+It helps ensure your family gets fed, while reducing stress and keeping everyone satisfied and happy.

 How Far in Advance to Plan?

 If you're feeling particularly industrious, you can plan an entire month of dinners.
-You can then repeat this plan each month until you or your family gets tired of it.
+Repeat this plan each month until you or your family gets tired of it.

 Working Around Your Limitations

-If your child is allergic to many foods or to hard-to-avoid foods, your family may need to make some major dietary adjustments.
-Many of your "old favorites" may now be off-limits, and you will have to learn a new approach to cooking and menu planning.
+If your child is allergic to many foods or hard-to-avoid foods, your family may need to make some adjustments.
+Many of your old favorites may now be off-limits, and you will have to learn a new approach to cooking and menu planning.

 So where should you start?
-A good strategy is to focus on what your child can eat instead of focusing on what your child cannot eat.
+A good strategy is to focus on what your child can eat, instead of focusing on what your child cannot eat.
 Shift your point of view.
-If your child is allergic to milk and eggs, "replicating" egg salad sandwiches or macaroni & cheese may be hard at first.
+If your child is allergic to milk and eggs, recreating egg salad sandwiches or macaroni and cheese may be hard at first.
 Instead, think about all the possibilities of things to make using the foods your child can eat.
-In this example, you can focus on meals made with grains, fruits and vegetables, legumes, fish, poultry and meats.
+Create meals made with grains, fruits and vegetables, legumes, fish, poultry and meats.

 Keep It Interesting

-An obvious key to menu planning is to try to vary the menu.
+Try to vary the menu.
 You might want to make chicken on Monday, pasta on Tuesday, hamburgers on Wednesday, fish on Thursday, and beans on Friday.
 But what if your child can only eat two sources of protein, such as chicken and pork?
 Then you need to come up with a variety of safe ways to make these items.
-Find recipes to make them baked, sautéed, grilled, roasted, stir fried with vegetables and so forth.
+Find recipes to make them baked, sautéed, grilled, roasted, stir-fried with vegetables and so forth.
 Use different seasonings.
 Combine the meats with different grains and vegetables.
 Do whatever you can to make things interesting.